 Founded in 1985 by Betty Provizer Starkman, the Jewish Genealogical Society of Michigan is a leader in education, research, information exchange forums and resources for Jewish genealogy.
-Most of our events are hosted at the Holocaust Memorial Center in Farmington Hills, Michigan.
+Most of our events are hosted at the The Zekelman Holocaust Center in Farmington Hills, Michigan.

 We are the proud winner of such prestigious awards as: